-Income Tax Guide FY 2024-25: Old vs New Regime
+Income Tax Guide FY 2025-26: Old vs New Regime

-Key Differences (Update 2024)
+Key Differences (Update 2025)

-New Tax Regime
+New Tax Regime (FY 2025-26)

-- Lower tax rates across most slabs.
+- Lower tax rates and expanded brackets across all slabs.

-- Increased standard deduction (₹75,000 for salaried).
+- Increased standard deduction (₹75,000 for salaried individuals).

-- No deductions allowed (80C, 80D, HRA, etc.).
+- No exemptions or deductions allowed (80C, 80D, HRA, etc.).

 Old Tax Regime